ill-am/Giggle-A-Day/docs/focus/GUI_RESOLUTION.md

 ## 2. Store & Handler Cleanup (Phase 2) — 45m

-[ ] Update `client/src/stores/contentStore` to fetch/save via the API which persists to PostgreSQL.
+[ ] Update `client/src/stores/contentStore` to fetch/save via the API which persists to PostgreSQL. (in-progress)

 - Acceptance: Setting `contentStore` triggers a POST to server endpoints which persist data.
 - [x] Remove local preview shortcut from `PromptInput.svelte` (the code path that directly writes `previewStore`).